All platforms

 1

-Start a group in seconds
+Start a group as its own app

 2